ann29-tdk/Grand-Hotel/README.md

 # Grand-Hotel
+This is project is based on purely flexbox.
 Here is the working link for the project: https://gran-dhotel.netlify.app/